szymonszl/inoue/README.md

 - fancy filenames
 - what more could one need?

-## Guide for Windows
+## Quick guide for Windows

 1. Download and unpack the latest build from [Releases](https://github.com/szymonszl/inoue/releases).
 2. The unpacked folder will contain a file called `inoue.txt`.
 Please fill it in according to the **Configuration** section.
-3. Run `runme.bat`.
+3. Run `inoue.exe`.
 4. Your replays should be downloaded!
 Please try viewing them to make sure that the download worked.
-5. Run `runme.bat` every time you have played some more games and want to save them.
+5. Run `inoue.exe` every time you have played some more games and want to save them.

 To build, get MSYS2, run `make -f Makefile.win32 release`, and look for `build/inoue.zip`.

-## Guide for Linux
+## Quick guide for Linux

 1. Create the directory you want to save your replays in.
 2. Create a file called `inoue.cfg` in the directory, and fill it in.
 See the **Configuration** section for more information.
 3. Install Inoue's dependencies - a C compiler and curl's headers.
 On Ubuntu that can be installed as `sudo apt-get install build-essential libcurl4-openssl-dev`.
 On Archlikes try `sudo pacman -S --needed base-devel curl`.
 4. Compile the program.
-Builds are not available *yet*.
-Just clone/download the repo and run `make`.
+Just `git clone` the repo and run `make`.
 You will get a binary as `build/inoue`.
-5. Either copy the executable to the directory and call it as `cd /path/to/folder; ./inoue`, or call it as `/path/to/build/inoue /path/to/folder`.
-You can also install the executable globally and call it with the path, but doing so with `make install` is not supported yet.
+5. Either copy the executable to the directory and call it as `cd /path/to/folder; ./inoue`, or call it as `/path/to/build/inoue /path/to/folder`, or install to PATH and use either of the above.
 6. Your replays should be downloaded!
 Please try viewing them to make sure that the download worked.
 7. Run `inoue` every time you have played some more games and want to save them.

 ## Configuration

-On start, Inoue looks for a file named `inoue.cfg` or `inoue.txt`.
-The file should contain tasks (requests to download a set of replays), which are then executed.
+A configuration file contains tasks (requests to download a set of replays), which are then executed by Inoue.
 Every task needs to include the target user and the kind of replay to be downloaded, and optionally a description how the file should be named.

 Example configuration file:
 ```